-As September 19 approaches, the policy will be examined with the hope that some restrictions may be lifted and that more friends, families, and other guests may visit campus.
+The policy will continue to be examined with the hope that some restrictions may be lifted and that more friends, families, and other guests may visit campus.
 With that said, the policy must be based on the most up-to-date public health guidance in order to protect the health and safety of our community.
-Therefore, the details below focus on the period of August 16 through September 19, with some indication of intentions for the remainder of the semester.

 Visitors for student move-in